XRPLF/xrpl-dev-portal/content/faq.md

 ## Role of XRP

-#### Why does Ripple use XRP holdings?
+#### What purpose does XRP serve?

-Ripple's XRP holdings incentivize the company to make the XRP Ledger as useful as possible.
-XRP exists as a native asset in the XRP Ledger for anti-spam transaction purposes, and for currency bridging only if beneficial to users.
-Otherwise, XRP is optional.
+XRP was created as the XRP Ledger's native asset to empower a new generation of digital payments—faster, greener, and cheaper than any previous digital asset.
+It also serves to protect the ledger from spam, and to [bridge currencies](autobridging.html) in the XRP Ledger's decentralized exchange, when doing so is beneficial to users.
+Over time, the XRP Ledger community has pioneered new [use cases](uses.html) for XRP as well was the XRP Ledger itself.

 #### How does the XRP Ledger respond to transaction floods?